-Budgeted cost: £ Included in targeted support
+Budgeted cost: £ 31,829

 Activity Evidence that supports this approach Challenge number(s) addressed Phonics Baseline /gaps in learning RWI is a well-regarded and successful phonic scheme that has been proven to improve children's reading in many schools.
-1,2,3,4,6 Intervention identified promptly Prioritise pupil premium learners in pupil progress meetings, ensure that teachers understand the need for accelerated progress Whole class daily phonic sessions will run throughout the year Ensure all staff are consistent with RWI approach-CPD Reading Embed improvement for reading so more children are reading at an age appropriate level, prioritising initially A focussed, consistent approach to the teaching of reading that will ensure every child is listened too by the teacher every week.
-Evidence has shown (2020-21) more children achieved ARE+ in reading 1,2,3,4,6 the pupil premium the pupil premium learners Daily reading half hour.
-Every child to read to the class teacher at least once a week Miscue assessments to identify gaps in learning Intervention identified Weekly comprehension in Y2, 3, and 4 Writing Improve writing stamina As part of a broad and balanced curriculum staff take in to account the culture and interests of all their children.
+1,2,3,4,6 Intervention identified addressed across the school.
+Prioritise pupil premium learners in pupil Reading comprehension strategies are high impact on average alongside phonics it's a crucial component of early reading children have been known to make up to 6 months progress progress meetings, ensure that teachers understand the need for accelerated progress In YR and Y1 Whole class daily phonic teaching sessions will run throughout the year

+Ensure all staff are consistent with RWI approach-CPD Reading Embed improvement for reading so more children are reading at an age appropriate level, prioritising initially the pupil premium learners Lowest 20% of readers in all classes are identified and prioritised for intervention Miscue assessments to identify gaps in learning A focussed, consistent approach to the teaching of reading that will ensure every child is listened too by the teacher every week.
+Evidence has shown more children achieved ARE+ in reading Reading comprehension strategies are high impact on average alongside phonics it's a crucial component of early reading children have been known to make up to 6 months progress 1,2,3,4,6 Weekly comprehension in Y2, 3, and 4 Writing Improve writing stamina As part of a broad and balanced curriculum staff take in to account the culture and interests of all their children.
 1,2,3,4,6 A broad and balanced curriculum that has cross- curricular writing opportunities to engage boys but also takes in to account the culture and interests of our pupil premium learners.
-Topics are set to inspire and engage all children to write and in particular boys.
-Ensure the writing curriculum engages all boys particularly pupil premium boys first Identify gaps address with intervention Set a high expectation for writing in particular those who are working at GD and those PP learners who have potential to work at GD Maths Mastery As part of the recovery curriculum identify gaps in learning EEF toolkit has shown that there are a number of meta-analyses which indicate that, on average, mastery learning approaches are effective, leading to an additional five months progress 1,2,3,4,6 Target PP learners for initial development work F. 2 3.
-333 Identify gaps address with intervention

-Probing questions, directed at specific learners who need to catch up Marking and feedback are part of the lesson, teachers take an equitable approach to ensure those who are furthest behind receive feedback first (which helps pupils move on)
+Using a new set of diverse and inclusive quality texts, pupils will engage and be inspired to write, in particular boys.
+Engage more pupils in writing by Introducing a new Herts for Learning scheme (Y1-Y4) that offers more diverse and inclusive texts.
+Ensure the writing curriculum engages all boys particularly pupil premium boys first Identify gaps address with intervention Set a high expectation for writing in particular those who are working at GD and those PP learners who have potential to work at GD Maths Mastery Identify gaps address with intervention EEF toolkit has shown that there are a number of meta-analyses which indicate that, on average, mastery learning approaches are effective, leading to an 1,2,3,4,6 Probing questions, directed at specific learners who need to catch up additional five months progress Marking and feedback are part of the lesson, teachers take an equitable approach to ensure those who are furthest behind receive feedback first (which helps pupils move on)